yuma-722/ai-genius-251105-fork/lab/LAB_GUIDE.md

 This opens a prompt for authentication.

-Choose "Work or school account".
+Choose "Work or school account" or "Microsoft account" as appropriate for your Azure credentials.

 Click "Continue".